 It is only understandable that both spouses may want to maintain the same standard of living they enjoyed while married after they divorce.
 When determining an alimony award, it is important that neither spouse is placed in an unsustainable financial situation.
 The line between paying a fair amount of alimony and an unfair amount of alimony is subjective, and many spouses may have different opinions about what is considered fair in such situations.

 Therefore, when it comes to awarding alimony, it is a good idea to have an advocate by your side that can represent your interests, so that an appropriate alimony award can be reached.
-The information about alimony on attorney Louis P. Winner's website can provide Kentucky spouses seeking a divorce with information on the state's alimony laws.
+The information about alimony on attorney Winner Law Group, LLC's website can provide Kentucky spouses seeking a divorce with information on the state's alimony laws.